 About Unlocking the Archive

-Unlocking the Archive is a project led by academics in the School of Literature, Drama, and Creative Writing (LDC) at the University of East Anglia (UEA), working in partnership with the Norfolk Library and Information Service and the National Trust’s Blickling Estate, and in collaboration with Darren Leader Studio.
+Unlocking the Archive is a project led by Dr Tom Roebuck and Dr Sophie Butler — academics in the School of Literature, Drama, and Creative Writing (LDC) at the University of East Anglia (UEA) — working in partnership with the Norfolk Library and Information Service, the National Trust’s Blickling Estate, and Northumberland Libraries and Archives, and in collaboration with Darren Leader Studio.

-Drawing on our current research into the history of the book, practices of reading and annotation, antiquarianism, historiography, the history of editing, and biblical translation, we aim to raise awareness of Norfolk’s incredible collections of Renaissance books and to make them accessible to the public in new and exciting ways.
+Drawing on our current research into the history of the book, practices of reading and annotation, antiquarianism, historiography, the history of editing, and biblical translation, we aim to raise awareness of the incredible collections of Renaissance books held in Norfolk and beyond, and to make them accessible to the public in new and exciting ways.

 The UTA project was established in 2015 with the aim of increasing public awareness and appreciation of the wonderful collection of Renaissance books held in the Norfolk Heritage Centre in the centre of Norwich – one of the city’s greatest, but least-known, cultural treasures.
 Over the past few years, we have worked closely with librarians and curators at the NHC to develop a series of ongoing initiatives to show the different ways in which these publicly-owned books can still be living sources of inspiration and use today.

 In 2018 we formed a new partnership with the National Trust’s Blickling Estate, working with the team there to create innovative public events inspired by the house’s incredible historic library, with the aim of encouraging deeper visitor engagement with Blickling’s spectacular collection, which contains around 12,500 early-modern books.

 Since its foundation, Unlocking the Archive has attracted substantial regional support and media attention, being the focus of several articles in the EDP, as well as the subject of features in EDP Norfolk Magazine, North Norfolk Living and on BBC Radio Norfolk, Mustard TV and That’s Norfolk TV.

 Unlocking the Archive would like to thank UEA for its support of our project, and for the Higher Education Innovation Funding award which made this website possible.